EstherAlo/DAREY.IO-Projects/Project2/Project2.md

-- Remov the file created as it contains sensitive information about the PHP environment and the Ubuntu server with command below:
+- Remove the file created as it contains sensitive information about the PHP environment and the Ubuntu server with command below:

 ```
 sudo rm /var/www/your_domain/info.php